HL7NZ/nes-ig/input/pagecontent/enrolmentNomination.md

-### Enrolment Nomination  Overview
+## Enrolment Nomination  Overview

-An ‘Enrolment Nomination ’ interaction is initiated by a user wished to request that a health provider enrol a patient for a health servcie<br />
+An ‘Enrolment Nomination ’ interaction is initiated by a user who wishes to request that a health provider enrol a patient for a health service.
-The request includes detaisl of the patient, the provider and in some cases the Patein'ts next of kin At a later time , after the health provider has processed the request, they send a response back tot the nominate dendpoint indicating the enrolment request has been accepted or declined
+The request includes details of the patient, the provider,  and in some cases the Patient's next-of-kin.
+At a later time , after the health provider has processed the request, they send a response back to the nominated endpoint indicating if the enrolment request has been accepted or declined.

+### Enrolment Nomination Request
 <div>
 {% enrolment-nomination-request.svg %}
 </div>